-Loving vs Virginia was an important Supreme Court case, but it was also the story of a real couple’s love.
+Loving vs. Virginia was a critical Supreme Court case, but it was also the story of a real couple’s love.
 Mildred Jeter and Richard Loving grew up in Virginia, USA.
 They fell in love and decided to get married.

 This, however, was only a short term solution.
-The law in Virginia not only forbade interracial marriage ceremonies, but it also forbade interracial couples from getting married elsewhere and then returning to their home state.
-Not long after their return to Virginia, the newly-married Loving couple were awakened by the police and taken to jail for the crime of having an interracial marriage.
+The law in Virginia not only forbade interracial marriage ceremonies, but it also prohibited interracial couples from getting married elsewhere and then returning to their home state.
+Not long after their return to Virginia, the newly-married Loving couple was awakened by the police and taken to jail for the crime of having an interracial marriage.

 Ultimately, after nine years of struggle, the Lovings won the right to live together as husband and wife in their home state of Virginia.
 In the words of Chief Justice Earl Warren, “Under our Constitution, the freedom to marry, or not marry, a person of another race resides within the individual and cannot be infringed on by the State.”

 Not only did the case win them their freedom to love each other, but it also granted the same freedom to every interracial couple in every state in the USA.
-At the time of the Loving case, sixteen states had laws prohibiting interracial couples to marry.
+At the time of the Loving case, sixteen states had laws prohibiting interracial couples from marrying.

 Loving v.
 Virginia (1967) made it illegal for any state to enforce those laws which stop interracial marriage.
-These laws did not only apply to black and white people; in many states restriction on relationships with Asians, Native Americans, Indians, Hispanics, and other ethnic groups were abolished.
+These laws did not only apply to black and white people; in many states, restrictions on relationships with Asians, Native Americans, Indians, Hispanics, and other ethnic groups were abolished.